 While in Europe, it’s illegal to wash the eggs.
 In Europe farms vaccinate chickens against salmonella.
 That means the cuticle is still intact when eggs are sold.
 Refrigerating eggs with the cuticle in tact could actually cause mildew to grow.
 Which could cause… you guessed it salmonella contamination.

 In my humble opinion I prefer eggs that are not refrigerated.
 They are always ready for baking and getting the perfect sunny side up egg is far quicker.
 To me they also taste fresher.
 Simply because those permeable shells haven’t been sitting right next to the Camembert in the fridge.
 Don’t take my word for it though!
 Check with local farmer’s markets.
 Eggs that come direct from the chicken to the consumer may not require refrigeration.
 It’s best to ask the farmer if they have unwashed eggs for sale, and always ask their recommendations for storage!

 Budget Friendly Uses of Eggs

 Many a night, I turn to eggs to make meals more hearty and complete.
 It’s usually unplanned and last minute, but when the veggies are down and my Husband is hungry, it’s my crutch.
-I’ve been known to top just about anything with The Perfect 7 Minute Egg.
+I’ve been known to top just about anything with the perfect seven minute egg.
 Over the long run, it’s been a helpful trick to cut down on meal budgets.
 Eggs, even the fancy organic, free range, fancy boxes or farmer’s market finds are far less expensive per serving than most meat options.
 Here are a few of my favorite egg driven recipes.